petzi53/weblog-portfolio/archetypes/post.md

 ---
 title: "{{ replace .TranslationBaseName "-" " " | title }}"
-date: {{ .Date }}
+date:  {{.Date}}
 draft: false
+weight: 10   # for newer article on the same date lower weight
-summary: Not yet written.
+summary: Summary is not yet written.
 For the Academic template write just one sentence so that you get a nice overview in the post section of the website.
 ---

+### Header for aticle after summary